-The Panthers now have NCAA Tournament appearances in six of the last seven years, winning NESCAC Championships in 2009 and 2011.
+The Panthers have made NCAA Tournament appearances in 10 of the last 12 years, winning NESCAC Championships in 2009, 2011, 2016 and 2017.

 Up-tempo is the key when describing the Middlebury basketball team.
-Coach Brown’s basketball style of play emphasizes the fast-break and the three-point shot.
+Head Coach Jeff Brown’s basketball style of play emphasizes the fast-break and the three-point shot.
 With such a fast-paced style, the Panthers rely on conditioning and depth.

 Middlebury’s team carries between 15 and 16 players, who appear in as many as 24 games during the regular season.
 Practice begins November 1 and is held daily, with players expected to attend unless there is an academic conflict.
-Players are generally on the floor for two hours; combined with preparation and post-practice activity, the total commitment is about three hours a day.
+Players are generally on the floor for two hours.
+Combined with preparation and post-practice activity, the total commitment is about three hours a day.